- Movie Reviews

-Not recommended under 8, PG to 13 (Theme and scenes of bullying, Coarse language)
+Not suitable under 8; parental guidance to 13 (theme and scenes of bullying, coarse language)

 This topic contains: